MicrosoftDocs/Viva/Viva/insights/advanced/admin/upload-org-data-first.md

 Optional fields are commonly encountered system fields that the app suggests for use.
 You don’t need to map optional fields if your organization doesn’t have data for them.

 To find out whether a field is required or optional, refer to the **Viva attributes** section to the right of the mapping list.
-Required attributes have a “Required” label and optional attributes have an “Reserved optional” label.
+Required attributes have a “Required” label and optional attributes have an “Optional” label.

 ![Viva attributes](../images/admin-attributes1.png)